Bructeri: First century

 The Bructeri were one of the larger Germanic peoples who, like the coastal Frisii and Chauci, were divided by the geographer Strabo, writing in about 20 AD, into major and minor divisions.
 He described the Lippe river running through the territory of the lesser Bructeri (Βουσάκτεροι), about 600 stadia from the Rhine - implying that the Bructeri did not border on the Rhine themselves.
 Ptolemy's much later geography, written in the second century AD, clearly used older sources such as Strabo, and also divided the Bructeri into lesser and greater sections.
 Ptolemy, however, placed the Lesser Bructeri on the Rhine just inland of the coastal Frisii who lived just beyond the Rhine mouths, and the greater Bructeri between the Ems and the Weser, to the south of a part of the Chauci.

 In surviving Roman works, the first mention of the Bructeri was in the autumn of 12 BC, when Drusus the Elder fought the Bructeri's boats on the Ems River with his fleet.
 Petrokovits argues that this implies that the Bructeri must have lived north of Rheine on the Ems at this time, in order for the river to be big enough for a naval battle.

 In 4 AD, Velleius Paterculus described how Tiberius crossed the Rhine that year in what is now the Netherlands and attacked, according to the badly transcribed text, “cam ui faciat Tuari Bructeri”.
 According to modern interpretations, this is intended to list first either the Chamavi or Cananefates, then the Chattuari who must have been next, and then the Bructeri.
 From there they went still further to attack the Cherusci.
 These peoples are therefore believed to have been neighbours of each other, running from west to east.

 Based upon reports of the aftermath, in 9 AD the Bructeri must have been part of the alliance under the leadership of Arminius that defeated the Roman general Varus and annihilated his three legions at the Battle of Teutoburg Forest.
-In 11 CE, Tiberius probably marched from present-day Neuss on the Rhine, to defeat the southern Bructeri living near the Lippe.
-Germanicus took a similar route in 14 CE, to attack the Marsi at a holy site called Tamfana.
+In 11 AD, Tiberius probably marched from present-day Neuss on the Rhine, to defeat the southern Bructeri living near the Lippe.

+Several years later in 14 AD Germanicus attacked the Marsi at a holy site called Tamfana.
 The Bructeri, Tubantes, and Usipetes, who presumably all lived close by, attempted to ambush the Romans during their return from this slaughter, but it did not work.